Carney: 6 Ways a Biden Democrat Run Economy Would Hurt Suburban America

 “China is going to eat our lunch?
 Come on man,” Biden said at a campaign event in Iowa.

 Does he even know how much American manufacturing has been moved to China?
-David Autor, a Massachusetts Institute of Technology economist who studied the impact of trade with China has described it the “China shock.”
+David Autor, a Massachusetts Institute of Technology economist who studied the impact of trade with China has described it as the “China shock.”

 “When import booms from Japan, Mexico and Asian “tiger” economies such as Taiwan arrived in the U.S., many cities and towns were able to adapt,” the Wall Street Journal wrote about Autor’s work.
 “China was different.
 Its emergence as a trade powerhouse rattled the American economy more violently than economists and policy makers anticipated at the time or realized for years later. “